What is pathological gambling?

 Research suggests that pathological gambling, like other addictive disorders, is caused by a combination of genetic, environmental and biological factors.
 It is also attributed to the functioning of the reward pathway in our brains.
 The reward pathway is activated whenever we are involved in activity that makes us feel good and this results in the release of the neurotransmitter dopamine, which gives us a feeling of satisfaction.
 In cases of addiction, either to a drug or a habit such as gambling, the prefrontal cortex, which is the region that tames impulses, is weakened.
 Researchers claim that in individuals with a gambling problem, the reward circuit is under-activated and therefore they look for activities such as gambling to stimulate the reward pathways.

 The risk factors for pathological gambling include family history, developmental stress, drug addiction and age.
-Young people, especially those who have what is called an ‘externalizing temperament’, marked by difficulty in sustaining interest, greater impulsivity of thoughts, moods, excessive motor activity, appear to be at much greater risk for developing early problems with addictive substances and addictive behaviours.
+Young people, especially those who have what is called an ‘externalizing temperament’, marked by difficulty in sustaining interest, greater impulsivity of thoughts, moods, excessive motor activity, appear to be at much greater risk for developing early problems with addictive substances and addictive behaviors.
 It is also important to note that like with all addiction disorders, a majority of gambling addicts are men.

 For pathological gambling to be diagnosed, the symptoms need to be present in the long term (and occur within a year of meeting a medical expert).
 Mental health professionals use screening tools, psychological assessments and the person’s history to make a diagnosis.